leo-le-07/onboarding-codenote-client/README.md

 ```
 $ git fetch
 $ git checkout task-2/working-with-redux
-$ git checkout -b task-2/working-with-redux-implement
+$ git checkout -b task-2/working-with-redux-basic-implement
 ```
 Install packages and start project
 ```
 $ yarn install
 $ yarn start
 ```
-You'll see the website is broken because we already removed `isAuthenticated` internal state from `App` component and remove passing `childProps` to `ScreensRoot` component as well.
+You'll see the website is broken when trying to use some features because we already removed `isAuthenticated` internal state from `App` component and remove passing `childProps` to `ScreensRoot` component as well.

 #### Basic requirement
 The requirement is that we'll manage state by redux and make the website works normally again.